MikeAvgeros/bay-leaf-jobs/README.md

     -   I want get a better understanding of backend development using Python, Flask and MongoDB.

-    -   I want to create a Minimum Viable Product that can be further developed with additional features.
+    -   I want to create a Minimum Viable Product that can be further developed with additional features and improved design.

 -   ### User Stories